By 2019, 80-82 per cent of all Internet traffic will be video – it’s at 64 per cent and growing as of 2014.

 Think of the classic A.I.D.A. copywriting formula, and think about what you can do to maximize that first A, which stands for “Attention”.

-If you’re unsure how to do that, check out our post on whiteboard animation video intros for useful ideas.
+If you’re unsure how to do that, check out our post on whiteboard and cartoon animation video intros for useful ideas.

 How to solve it: The obvious way to fix this mistake is to create an amazing opening for your social video.
 But there’s one more thing that helps a lot, but most people overlook – choosing a visually striking thumbnail (the still image displayed before the video starts playing).
 YouTube, Facebook, and Instagram let you pick a thumbnail by hand – so take advantage of it.